-- A will (with or without trust provisions included)
+- A Will (with or without testamentary trust provisions included)

 Costs Of The Simple Package

-A simple will—where a husband and wife leave their estate to each other on death and to adult children on the death of the survivor—usually would range between $500 and $750 for the fee per person.
+A simple Will—where a husband and wife leave their estate to each other on death and to adult children on the death of the survivor—usually would range between $500 and $750 per person.

-If there are minor children whose interests you would want held in trust until you believe they are mature enough to manage their inheritance (they would receive the inheritance at age 18 otherwise), the cost will likely be $750 to $1,000 per person.
+If there are minor children whose interests you would want to be held in trust until you believe they are mature enough to manage their inheritance (they would receive the inheritance at age 18 otherwise), the cost will likely be $750 to $1,000 per person.
 Any other special trust provisions you include also will increase the cost, depending on their complexity.
-A special needs trust to provide for a beneficiary who may be receiving social security disability, Medicaid, or other government benefits, which you want to protect, will add considerable more expense to the package.
-However, an outright bequest to such person might disqualify them from receiving benefits which far exceed the cost of the special needs trust.

-The statutory durable power of attorney, the combination directive to physicians (living will), medical power of attorney, HIPAA release, and declaration of guardian are lumped together in one fee structure.
+The Statutory Durable Power of Attorney, the Combination Directive to Physicians (Living Will), Medical Power of Attorney, HIPAA Release, and Declaration of Guardian are lumped together in one fee structure.
 It is important to include these documents in your estate plan so that you are in charge of designating who will manage your financial affairs if you become incompetent, and who will make medical decisions for you if you are unable to do so yourself.
-The cost of this package is $500 total per person.
+The cost of this package is, on average, $500 to $750 total per person.

-If we prepare a Lady Bird or transfer on death deed to real estate you own, the fee for this generally ranges from $350 to $500 total, depending on the complexities of beneficiaries and the number of properties involved.
+If we prepare a Lady Bird Deed or Transfer on Death Deed for real estate you own, the fee for this generally ranges from $350 to $500 total, depending on the complexities of beneficiaries and the number of properties involved.
 In addition, there will be filing fees to record this deed wherever the real estate is located.